Chart Color Schemes

 Age

-Junee's median age exceeds the national pattern
+Junee's population is slightly older than the national pattern

-Junee's median age is 41 years, which is lower than the Rest of NSW average of 43 but exceeds the national average of 38.
-The 25-34 age group makes up 14.6% of Junee's population, higher than the Rest of NSW figure.
-However, the 5-14 age group comprises only 10.6%.
+Junee's median age is 41 years, which is lower than Rest of NSW's average of 43 but higher than Australia's national average of 38 years.
+The 25-34 age group constitutes 14.6% of Junee's population, compared to the Rest of NSW figure.
+Meanwhile, the 5-14 age group makes up 10.6%.
 According to data from the 2021 Census, the 75-84 age group has increased from 6.0% to 7.3%, while the 55-64 cohort has decreased from 13.4% to 12.5%.
-By 2041, demographic modeling predicts significant changes in Junee's age profile.
-The 25-34 age group is projected to grow by 16%, adding 154 residents to reach 1,090.
-Conversely, population declines are forecast for the 65-74 and 15-24 cohorts.
+By 2041, demographic modeling projects significant changes in Junee's age profile.
+The 25-34 age group is projected to grow by 16%, adding 154 residents to reach a total of 1,090.
+Conversely, population declines are projected for the 65-74 and 15-24 cohorts.